stephengeller/user_manual_for_me/README.md

 ## How I respond to stress

-When I get stressed, I go a bit inwards.
-This takes the form of me going quiet, and shortening my responses.
+When I get stressed, I often tend to go a bit inwards.
+Normally, this takes the form of me going quiet, and shortening my responses.

+If you notice me doing this, best thing to do would be to give me some time to de-stress and breathe, and I'll be back at it in no time!

 ## Other things to know about me